Return to MCAT® Blog Homepage

 Psychological, Social, and Biological Foundations of Behavior 95

-You’ll want to make sure that you have food and something to drink.
-Make sure when considering what to bring that your snacks are something that will give you energy for your next section.
-Remember that this is a long test, and you want to give your brain all the energy it needs to stay sharp as the day passes.
-The MCAT is happy for you to have your favorite trail mix or sandwich, water, gatorade or energy drink, as long as it stays in your provided locker during testing times.
-Having some cash on you can also be a good idea, in case your snack isn’t quite cutting it and your location has vending machines.
+When packing what to bring to MCAT test day, don’t forget something to eat!
+You’ll want to make sure that you have brain food and something to drink.
+Make sure your snacks are something that will give you energy for your next section.
+Remember, this is a long exam and you want to give your brain all the energy it needs to stay sharp as the day passes.

-MCAT Accommodations
+2. MCAT Accommodations and Medical Devices

-If you have any conditions that require additional accommodation, take those into account when you’re considering what you’ll need to bring with you on test day.
 The AAMC allows you to bring certain medical necessities into the building or the test room with you with no questions asked.
 These include:

-• Medical devices like insulin pumps, oxygen tanks and spinal cord stimulators (must be attached to your body, inaudible and can’t include a remote-control device).
+• Medical devices like insulin pumps, oxygen tanks and spinal cord stimulators (must be attached to your body, inaudible and can’t include a remote-control device)

-• Medications that are not in blister packaging, unless the medication states that it must remain in the packaging until taken, or are autoinjectors like EpiPens.
+• Medications that are not in blister packaging, unless the medication states that it must remain in the packaging until taken, or are autoinjectors like EpiPens

-• Mobility devices like canes and wheelchairs.
+• Mobility devices like canes and wheelchairs

 • Medical alert bracelets, necklaces, etc.